styrofoamboy/DataExplorer-v2/README.md

 There are little bugs here and there, but this version is largely considered "complete" at this point.
 I have already started a complete re-write of the application, using Scintilla as the editor surface, instead of my home-grown control.
-I plan to also encorporate the ability to group the active queries into folders, and have better management for unresolved transactions.
+I plan to also incorporate the ability to group the active queries into folders, and have better management for unresolved transactions.